tderenzi/tderenzi.github.io/src/portfolio/elom.md

 ---

 # Intro
-I led the user research to redesign a fragmented data management system for population-based child assessment tools.
-The insights and recommendations resulted in a **185% reduction in data processing time and supported South Africa's largest national survey of children's learning outcomes.**
+As Head of Data Strategy, I **led the redesign of a fragmented data management system and its UI for ELOM’s population-based child assessment tools.** My responsibility extended to developing scalable systems and building teams that could measure outcomes, supporting South Africa's largest national survey of children's learning outcomes. **My insights and strategic recommendations led to a 185% reduction in data processing time, enhancing the quality of early learning programs and influencing policy through data-driven impact tracking.**

 # About the project
-ELOM developed population-based child assessment tools to determine whether children are developmentally on track for their age.
-These tools evaluate early childhood programs' effectiveness, help organizations improve early learning interventions and guide policy decisions. **I was responsible for transforming their data management system to enable scale and improve efficiency**.
+**Innovation Edge, an impact-driven investor** in early childhood challenges in South Africa, invested and **partnered with ELOM to assess child development milestones and track the impact of their investments in education, health, and well-being.** ELOM’s assessments feed directly into the Thrive by Five index, a multi-sectoral effort led by the Department of Basic Education.
+This survey provides critical insights into early learning outcomes, shaping long-term national policy and program design. **I worked closely with ELOM to implement a centralized, scalable data strategy, optimizing both their data management system and UI for improved user experience and data accuracy**.

 # The Problem